ARMmbed/mbed-os-5-docs/docs/tutorials/debug/vs_code.md

 #### Exporting a project

-To export your project to Visual Studio Code, you can use either the Online Compiler or mbed CLI.
+To export your project to Visual Studio Code, you can use either the Online Compiler or Arm Mbed CLI.

 ##### Online Compiler